AMDEPYC/sev_component_test/README.md

     - [Auto VM Test](#automatic-virtual-machine-test)

 # SEV component test
-This script is used to query a host system capabilities to run SEV or SEV-ES encrypted virtual machines.
+This script is used to query a host system's capabilities to run SEV or SEV-ES encrypted virtual machines.
 It also checks for SME compatibility.
-It will run checks of several different components and it will allow us to know if the host system is set-up correctly in order to support SEV features.
+It will run checks of several different components, and it will allow us to know if the host system is set-up correctly in order to support SEV features.
 If there are any more questions regarding SME, SEV or SEV-ES please visit [AMD'S SEV developer website](https://developer.amd.com/sev/).

 # Setting up host OS
 All OS distributions need to install 2 packages in order to run this tool.
 Installation for each package differs depending on the distro.